-This note has some way to clean/reset Xcode data/setting, which may lead to fix your Xcode crashes, unwanted project errors etc. Following steps are master reset for your Xcode, follow these steps in sequence and after each step check whether problem is solved or not.
+This article has some way to clean/reset Xcode data/settings, which may lead to fixing your Xcode crashes, unwanted project errors, etc. The following steps are master reset for your Xcode, follow these steps in sequence, and after each step check whether the problem is solved or not.

 Menu Bar → Product → Clean.

 2. Delete Derived Data

 By deleting derived data Xcode will recreates Derived Data when it indexes your files.
 You can delete device data by running the following command in the Terminal:

 rm -rf ~/Library/Developer/Xcode/DerivedData/*

 If you are using SPM, then you can try to delete the Swift Package Manage Caches by running the following command in the Terminal:

 rm -rf ~/Library/Caches/org.swift.swiftpm

 Run the following command to delete various kinds of caches generated by simulator (like Xcode SwiftUI Preview caches):

 5. Reset the Simulator Content and Settings